TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-operator-tenant.md

 Your Azure Stack operator (either a service provider or an administrator in your organization) will let you know the correct URL to access the portal.

-- For ASDK the tenant portal will be hosted at- https://portal.local.azurestack.external
+- For ASDK environments, the tenant portal will be hosted at- https://portal.local.azurestack.external
-- For multi-node integrated systems address will be similar to- https://portal.&lt;*region*&gt;.&lt;*FQDN*&gt;
+- For multi-node integrated systems, the address will match the pattern- https://portal.&lt;*region*&gt;.&lt;*FQDN*&gt;

 ## **Recommended Documents**